rad03i2/python-toolbox/docs/duplicate-scanning.md

 ## Interpret skipped files

 If metadata access or hashing raises an operating-system error, the scanner prints `Skipped:` with the path.
 Results therefore describe the readable files, not necessarily every file in the folder.

+## Review before cleanup

+The scanner reports paths and does not delete files.
+Review each group and keep the copy you need before performing any separate cleanup.